techcomm23/loan-prediction/README.md

-# Predicting whether a borrower is capable of repaying a loan :moneybag:
+# Predicting whether a borrower is capable of repaying a loan :moneybag::dollar::bank:

 <img src="images/repay.jpg" width="500" height="200">

----
 In this demo I will use TensorFlow to build a model that will attempt to predict whether someone will be able to pay back their loan based on historical data.

 ### Dataset